survivejs/webpack-book/manuscript/building/01_source_maps.md

 };
 ```

 Webpack supports a wide variety of source map types.
 These vary based on quality and build speed.
-For now, we can enable `eval-source-map` for development and `source-map` for production.
-This way we get good quality while trading off performance, especially during development.
+For now, you can enable `eval-source-map` for development and `source-map` for production.
+This way you get good quality while trading off performance, especially during development.

 `eval-source-map` builds slowly initially, but it provides fast rebuild speed.
 More rapid development specific options, such as `cheap-module-eval-source-map` and `eval`, produce lower quality source maps.
 All `eval` options will emit source maps as a part of your JavaScript code.